awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

 You can use IP targets with Pods deployed to Amazon EC2 nodes or Fargate\.
 Your Kubernetes Service must be created as type `LoadBalancer`\.
 For more information, see [Type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in the Kubernetes documentation\.

 To create a load balancer that uses IP targets, add the following annotation to a Service manifest and deploy your Service\.
 You can view a [sample Service manifest](#network-load-balancing-service-sample-manifest) with the annotations\.
+The `external` value for `aws-load-balancer-type` is what causes the AWS Load Balancer Controller to create the load balancer, rather than the Kubernetes in\-tree controller\.

+**Important**
+Service annotations are different when using the AWS Load Balancer Controller than they are when using the legacy controller\.
+Make sure to review the [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/) for the AWS Load Balancer Controller before deploying Services\.

 ```
 service.beta.kubernetes.io/aws-load-balancer-type: "external"
 service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: "ip"
 ```

-By default, NLBs are created as internal\.
-For internal NLBs, your Amazon EKS cluster must be configured to use at least one private subnet in your VPC\.
+By default, NLBs are created in private subnets only with the `internal` scheme\.
+For `internal` NLBs, your Amazon EKS cluster must be configured to use at least one private subnet in your VPC\.
 Kubernetes examines the route table for your subnets to identify whether they are public or private\.
 Public subnets have a route directly to the internet using an internet gateway, but private subnets do not\.

-If you want to create an internet\-facing NLB, add the following annotation:
+If you want to create an NLB in a public subnet, specify the `internet-facing` scheme with the following annotation:

 ```
 service.beta.kubernetes.io/aws-load-balancer-scheme: "internet-facing"